ssw2003/startup/README.md

 - [x] **Calls to third party endpoints** - I had my website call a third party website to quote Bible verses.
 - [x] **Backend service endpoints** - I had endpoints from a Javascript file as backend service endpoints that do things like authenticate users and log them in.
 - [x] **Frontend calls service endpoints** - I had the JSX file call my service endpoints when logging in.
-- [x] **Supports registration, login, logout, and restricted endpoint** - Users can log in and register.
+- [x] **Supports registration, login, logout, and restricted endpoint** - Users capn log in and register.
 The list of users can be cleared but only by a particular user.

 ## 🚀 DB deliverable